Azure-Samples/app-templates-microservices-integration/README.md

 - **[Azure Functions](https://azure.microsoft.com/services/functions)** is a serverless solution that allows you to focus more on blocks of code that can be executed with minimal infrastructure management.
 Functions can be hosted in [various hosting plans](/azure/azure-functions/functions-scale), whereas this reference architecture uses the premium plan, due to the use of private endpoints.

 - **[Azure API Management](https://azure.microsoft.com/services/api-management)** is a managed service that allows you to manage services across hybrid and multi-cloud environments.
 API management acts as a facade to abstract the backend architecture, and it provides control and security for API observability and consumption for both internal and external users.

+- **[Azure Container Apps](https://azure.microsoft.com/services/container-apps)** is a fully managed, serverless container service used to build and deploy modern apps at scale.
+In this solution, you're hosting microservices on Azure Container Apps and deploying them into a single Container App environment.
+This environment acts as a secure boundary around the system.

 ### Additional Azure Services